By: Maralee McKee, Manners Mentor

 This water pitcher and diffuser is wonderful.
 Add your favorite fruit(s), mint, cucumber, or whatever you wish, and your water has the wonderfully subtly infused flavor of whatever you’ve added.

 I knew this book would be a treasure the moment I found it, and it is!
 Write down your menu, guest list, and other details of your parties.
 It helps in organizing your best ideas and menu items.
 Plus, it’s the perfect memory book of all your special occasions.
 Not only helpful, it’s a beautifully designed book inside and out.
+It was also one of Oprah’s Favorite Things of 2018!

 Using place cards shows your guests that you’ve prepared a spot just for them!
 Plus, you can separate guests that might not see eye-to-eye on certain subjects and start a war of words at your table.
 These reusable place cards look lovely on formal or casual tables, and they’re also great to use on buffet tables to identify what each dish contains.
 There are so many uses for these that you’ll want more than one set of six!
 A perfect hostess gift!

 No one wants to dry their hands on a towel someone else just used.
 Place these paper linen towels in the bathroom for guests.
 They feel great, absorb wonderfully, and look great, too!
+They’re available in several colors and patterns.

 More Items to Help You Choose the Perfect Hostess Gift or Other Gift!